-Total Quality Management (TQM) is a lean manufacturing management concept.
+Total Quality Management (TQM) is a continuous improvement management concept.
 It is similar to Six Sigma in that the fundamental philosophy of TQM is to reduce production and service defects, increase customer satisfaction with the product, and streamline supply chain management.
-In addition, TQM ensures that equipment is well maintained and current, and that employees are well trained.
-Most companies who use Total Quality management also utilize other lean processes such as Kaizen, Kanban and 5S.
+In addition, TQM ensures that equipment is well-maintained and current and that employees are well-trained.
+Most companies who use Total Quality management also utilize other lean processes such as Kaizen, Kanban, and 5S.

 The TQM concept was developed by American management consultants, including W. Edwards Deming, Joeseph Juran, and A.V.
 Feigenbaum.
 Originally, Japan embraced the ideas of quality management and continuous improvement introduced by American consultants following World War II.
 Toyota adopted these practices and developed strategies unique to Japanese culture to create the Toyota Production System, the basis for Lean manufacturing.
 As Japanese electronics and automotive companies boomed, industries in the United States were struggling to keep up.

 The solution was total quality management, a specific quality management approach developed in the 1970s and 1980s.
 TQM in the US Federal Government began in 1985 when the United States Navy adopted Deming's teachings and named it Total Quality Management.
 The Department of Defense, United States Army, the Coast Guard, and the EPA eventually followed by adopting elements of TQM, setting the stage for companies to begin implementation.

 The popularity of total quality management peaked in the 1990s and the Federal Quality Institute (a result of the Navy implementing TQM) was officially closed in 1995.
 Although interest in the official TQM program has declined, many of the strategies and principles are practiced in the newer quality management philosophies of Lean manufacturing and Six Sigma.